chollma/chollma-eleventy/post/getting-started-with-python.md

 ---
 title: Getting Started with Python
 desc: Whether you're a software engineer, data scientist, or someone who wants to make tedious tasks easy, Python might be the programming language you've been dreaming of.
+hero: /assets/img/python.jpg
+alt: Man holding a sticky note with the word pythong written on it.
+credit: Hitesh Choudhary
 canonical: https://cooperhollmaier.com/post/getting-started-with-python/
 date: 2020-09-11
 ---